linyue1233/554-final-project/README.md

 # Contributors
-Chen Chen, Feiyu Chen, Jiakang Liang, Yue Lin, Oukan Xu We wish you can enjor our project.
+Cheng Chen, Feiyu Chen, Jiakang Liang, Yue Lin, Oukan Xu We wish you can enjor our project.